Why is amniocentesis done?

 Amniocentesis and chorionic villus sampling can be used to diagnose certain fetal abnormalities early enough in a pregnancy for elective abortion to remain an option.
 But because these procedures carry a small risk of inducing a miscarriage or early labor, they are recommended only when there are good medical reasons for doing them such as when a woman is older than age 35 or there is a family history of a chromosomal abnormality.

 Amniotic fluid contains cells and chemicals from the fetus that can be analyzed to find fetal abnormalities, such as Down’s syndrome, which is a chromosomal abnormality.
-Amniocentesis can also help find other chromosomal abnormalities, sex-linked disorders such as hemophilia in males, metabolic diseases such as Tay-Sachs disease, or developmental disorders such as spina bifida.
+Amniocentesis can also help find other chromosomal abnormalities and disorders such as hemophilia in males, metabolic diseases such as Tay-Sachs disease, or developmental disorders such as spina bifida.
 It is also used to assess disorders of the fetus such as hemolytic disease and respiratory distress syndrome.

 How is amniocentesis done?